PO Box 560 / 90 Alexander Lane, Solomons, Maryland 20688

 Our Lady Star of the Sea School is located in Solomons, on the beautiful Chesapeake Bay in Calvert County.

-Our Lady Star of the Sea School, established in 1933, is a member of the Archdiocese of Washington and is a fully accredited private Catholic School for Pre-K through 8th grade.
+Established in 1933, OLSS School is a member of the Archdiocese of Washington and is a fully accredited private Catholic School for Pre-K through 8th grade.
 Our mission is carried out in a Catholic atmosphere, which promotes the spiritual, intellectual, emotional, and physical development of each child.
 Our small class sizes enable us to deal with our students as individuals and work to meet their needs.
 By teaching morals and values, we develop a sense of personal responsibility and encourage leadership skills, which will make our students responsible adults.
 Students in the higher grades participate in a number of roles that support the school and mentor younger students, and help teach them the importance of responsibility and helping others.
 We believe that through a solid Catholic education, which incorporates instruction, discipline, responsibility, respect, and Christian example, our students will have a strong foundation on which to build their lives.

 Standardized testing is one of the many tools the Archdiocese of Washington Catholic schools used to measure our students' mastery of important concepts and skills.
 The primary purpose of testing is to improve students' learning and teachers' teaching by identifying both strengths and areas of improvement.
 Test scores are an important measure of performance, but they cannot and should not be the sole criteria upon which a family decides which Catholic school best fits their unique circumstances.
 Please click HERE to view OLSS School's results.